-Located in San Marcos TX, roughly 35 miles between Austin and San Antonio, The Corridor Council consists of four staff members and a 20-plus member Board of Directors.
+Located in San Marcos TX, roughly 35 miles between Austin and San Antonio, The Corridor Council consists of two staff members and a 20-plus member Board of Directors.

-The Austin-San Antonio Corridor is one of the fastest-growing regions in the United States, currently home to just over 4 million people and expected to grow to 6-7 million people by 2030.
+The Austin-San Antonio Corridor is one of the fastest-growing regions in the United States, currently home to 4.5 million people and expected to grow to 6-7 million people by 2030.

 Historically, each 1% of regional population increase translates into 3-4% increase in traffic on Interstate 35.
 Because of our geographical location in the center of the country at the convergence of two Interstate highways (the north/south IH-35 and the east/west IH-10), and midway between North and South America, the Corridor has become a nationally-significant hub for international commerce – a fact highlighted by the signing of the North American Free Trade Act in San Antonio in 1994.